Corridor Following

 Grid Pattern Following

-If the corridor is organized into rectangular grid.
-The algorithm is getting more complex.
+If the corridor network is organized as a rectangular grid, the algorithm becomes more complex.

-If there is an obstacle in front of the robot, stop and consider turing robot left or right.
+- If there is an obstacle in front of the robot, stop and consider turning left or right based on your navigation policy (e.g., keep following the right wall).